tmfarrell/tmfarrell.github.io/index.md

 Biomedical/ bioinformatics engineer with interests at the intersection of biomedicine/ bioeng and computation/ automation.

 I'm equally interested in working on software and wetware.
-Mainly, I want to make bioengineering/ biomedicine easier and more effective.
+In the end, I want to make bioengineering/ biomedicine easier and more effective.
 And I'm prepared to practice whatever skills necessary to do this.
 <!--<a href="{{ "/writing/2016/10/21/on_the_nature_and_order_of_things.html"
 | prepend: site.baseurl}}"></a>-->